openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 test_ovtf.py

 This command runs all C++ and Python unit tests from the `openvino_tensorflow` source tree.
 It also runs various TensorFlow Python tests using OpenVINO™.

+###  2.6. <a name='CMakeOnlyBuild'></a> CMake Only Build

+In addition to building **OpenVINO™ integration with TensorFlow** with the python builder script `build_ovtf.py`, it can also be configured and built using only CMake for development purposes.
+Currently tested on Linux.

+Initially, make sure all the submodules are up-to-date.

+        git submodule update --init --recursive

+To configure, build, and install:

+        mkdir build_cmake && cd build_cmake
+        cmake ..
+        make -j$(nproc)
+        make -j$(nproc) install

+This will build **OpenVINO™ integration with TensorFlow** with the default configuration specified in [CMakeLists.txt](../CMakeLists.txt), create the python wheel, and install it onto the virtual environment `build_cmake/venv-tf-py3`.
+All the build artifacts will be installed in `build_cmake/artifacts`

+Unless explicitly specified, by default the OpenVINO submodule in `third-party/openvino` will be used as a dependency to build **OpenVINO™ integration with TensorFlow**.
+To configure the project to use a pre-built openvino package:

+        cmake .. -DUSE_OPENVINO_FROM_LOCATION=1 -DOPENVINO_ARTIFACTS_DIR=/opt/intel/openvino/

+Note that the TensorFlow and OpenVINO versions can also be configured like this:

+        cmake .. -DTF_PIP_VERSION=2.10.0 -DOPENVINO_VERSION=2022.3.0

 ##  3. <a name='BackwardsCompatibilitywithTensorFlow'></a>Backwards Compatibility with TensorFlow on Linux
 **OpenVINO™ integration with TensorFlow** core library ensures backwards compatibility across **TensorFlow 2.x APIs**.
-This means you will be able to build its source code with the past MINOR versions of TensorFlow 2.x. (validated for TensorFlow versions **v2.4.4, v2.5.3, v2.6.3, v2.7.1, v2.8.0 and 2.9.2**).
+This means you will be able to build its source code with the past MINOR versions of TensorFlow 2.x. (validated for TensorFlow versions **v2.4.4, v2.5.3, v2.6.3, v2.7.1, v2.8.0, 2.9.2, and 2.9.3**).
 However, TensorFlow does not guarantee the binary interfaces compatibility across its MINOR versions for the C++ runtime libraries (see https://www.tensorflow.org/guide/versions).
 Therefore an **OpenVINO™ integration with TensorFlow** wheel that depends on a given TensorFlow version will not work with past MINOR versions of TensorFlow out-of-the-box.
-For example PyPi openvino-tensorflow 2.2.0 which depends on TF 2.9.2 does not work with PyPi TensorFlow 2.6.0.
+For example PyPi openvino-tensorflow 2.3.0 which depends on TF 2.9.2 does not work with PyPi TensorFlow 2.6.0.

-Please note that PyPi openvino-tensorflow 2.2.0 is still cross-compatible with PATCH versions of TensorFlow.
-For example, openvino-tensorflow 2.2.0 built against TF 2.9.2 will work with PATCH versions like TF 2.9.0, and 2.9.1.
+Please note that PyPi openvino-tensorflow 2.3.0 is still cross-compatible with PATCH versions of TensorFlow.
+For example, openvino-tensorflow 2.3.0 built against TF 2.9.3 will work with PATCH versions like TF 2.9.0, and 2.9.1.
 This is because security and bug fixes done in PATCH versions of TensorFlow don't affect the binary interfaces of its C++ runtime libraries.

 ##  4. <a name='OpenVINO'></a>OpenVINO™